Terms of Service

 Code of Conduct

 Storium is a place where anyone is welcome and encouraged to tell stories from their imagination.
-Everyone has different ideas of what makes up a good story, but since Storium is a collaborative game it requires players to bring a spirit of cooperation and open-mindedness to the table, and to take responsibility both for their conduct and for how it can impact other peoples’ experience.
+Everyone has different ideas of what makes a good story, but since Storium is a collaborative game it requires players to bring a spirit of cooperation and open-mindedness to the table, and to take responsibility both for their conduct and for how it can impact other peoples’ experience.

 To ensure that Storium remains a vibrant and welcoming community, we expect all users to adhere to this Code of Conduct in all their interactions on Storium (including in games, forums, private messages, and anywhere else interactions can occur).
 Violators may have their access to Storium limited or revoked.